alex5105/FaceCommander/Developer/UpdateManagerDeveloperGuide.md

     noticed by end users.
 But see the Appendix: Developer support, below.

 -   `installerSummary` is a message for either of these cases.

-    -   If an installer download is underway now then its current progress.
+    -   An installer download is underway.

+        The message will describe current progress of the download.
 Progress is expressed in terms of bytes downloaded, bytes total, and a percentage.

-    -   If a downloaded installer has been launched and is running now.
+    -   A downloaded installer has been launched and is running now.

+        This case is identified by tracking the process identifier (PID) of the installer.
+The PID is known because the application launches the installer in a separate process.
+If the user cancels the installation then PID tracking will show that it terminated and this case no longer applies.

     This message isn't presented as actionable in the user interface.